-ARTICLE I. STATUTORY AUTHORIZATION, FINDINGS, PURPOSE AND OBJECTIVES
+ARTICLE I. - STATUTORY AUTHORIZATION, FINDINGS, PURPOSE AND OBJECTIVES

-Section.
-9-1.
-Short title.
+Sec.
+9-1. - Short title.

-The regulations set out in this ordinance (sometimes herein referred to as "this regulation" or "this ordinance") shall be known and may be cited as the "Floodplain Regulations of Charlotte, North Carolina."
+The regulations set out in this ordinance (sometimes herein referred to as "this regulation" or "this chapter") shall be known and may be cited as the "Floodplain Regulations of Charlotte, North Carolina."

-Section.
-9-2.
-Statutory authorization.
+Sec.
+9-2. - Statutory authorization.

-The Legislature of the State of North Carolina has in Part 6, Article 21 of Chapter 143; Parts 3, 5, and 8 of Article 19 of Chapter 160A; and Article 8 of Chapter 160A of the North Carolina General Statutes, delegated to local governmental units the responsibility to adopt regulations designed to promote the public health, safety, and general welfare.
+The Legislature of the State of North Carolina has in Part 6, Article 21 of Chapter 143; Parts 3, 5, and 8 of Articles 7,49, and 11 of Chapter 160DA; Article 6 of Chapter 153A; and Article 8 of Chapter 160A of the North Carolina General Statutes, delegated to local governmental units the responsibility to adopt regulations designed to promote the public health, safety, and general welfare.

-Section.
-9-3.
-Findings of fact.
+Sec.
+9-3. - Findings of fact.

-- (a) The flood hazard areas of Charlotte and Charlotte's Land Use jurisdiction are subject to periodic inundation which results in loss of life, increased health and safety hazards, destruction of property, and disruption of commerce and governmental services.
-Inundation from flood waters results in public expenditures for flood protection, flood disaster relief, and impairment of the tax base, all of which adversely affect the public health, safety, and general welfare. - (b) These flood losses are created by the cumulative effect of obstructions in Floodplains, causing increases in flood heights and velocities and by the occupancy in flood hazard areas by uses vulnerable to floods or hazards to other lands which are inadequately elevated, floodproofed or otherwise unprotected from flood damages.
+- (a) The flood hazard areas of Charlotte and Charlotte's land use jurisdiction are subject to periodic inundation which results in loss of life, increased health and safety hazards, destruction of property, and disruption of commerce and governmental services.
+Inundation from flood waters results in public expenditures for flood protection, flood disaster relief, and impairment of the tax base, all of which adversely affect the public health, safety, and general welfare. - (b) These flood losses are created by the cumulative effect of obstructions in floodplains, causing increases in flood heights and velocities and by the occupancy in flood hazard areas by uses vulnerable to floods or hazards to other lands which are inadequately elevated, floodproofed or otherwise unprotected from flood damages.

-Section.
-9-4.
-Statement of purpose.
-It is the purpose of this ordinance to promote public health, safety, and general welfare and to minimize public and private losses due to flood conditions in specific areas by provisions designed to:
+Sec.
+9-4. - Statement of purpose.

+It is the purpose of this chapter to promote public health, safety, and general welfare and to minimize public and private losses due to flood conditions in specific areas by provisions designed to:

-- (a) Restrict or prohibit uses which are dangerous to health, safety and property due to water or erosion hazards or which result in damaging increases in erosion or in flood heights or velocities; - (b) Require that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction; - (c) Control the alteration of natural Floodplains, stream channels and natural protective barriers which are involved in the accommodation of flood waters: - (d) Control filling, grading, dredging and other Development which may increase erosion or flood damage; and - (e) Prevent or regulate the construction of flood barriers which will unnaturally divert flood waters or which may increase flood hazards to other lands.
+- (a) Restrict or prohibit uses which are dangerous to health, safety and property due to water or erosion hazards or which result in damaging increases in erosion or in flood heights or velocities; - (b) Require that uses vulnerable to floods, including facilities which serve such uses, be protected against flood damage at the time of initial construction; - (c) Control the alteration of natural floodplains, stream channels and natural protective barriers which are involved in the accommodation of flood waters: - (d) Control filling, grading, dredging and other development which may increase erosion or flood damage; and - (e) Prevent or regulate the construction of flood barriers which will unnaturally divert flood waters or which may increase flood hazards to other lands.

-Section.
-9-5.
-Objectives.
+Sec.
+9-5. - Objectives.